-The details of the mandated RRPTs transacted during FY2021 are as follows:
+The details of the mandated RRPTs transacted during FY2022 were as follows:-

-Subsidiaries involved Transacting Parties Categories of transactions Value transacted RM'000 Interested Directors and Major Shareholders Kimlun Sdn Bhd ("KLSB") hd ("KLSB") Sdn Bhd ("SD") services b Provision of construction services by KLSB to SD for construction of buildings and infrastructure 4,572 Pang Tin @ Pang Yon Tin^, his spouse and children collectively hold 90% interest in SD.
+Subsidiaries Involved Transacting Parties Categories of Transactions Value Transacted RM'000 Interested Directors and Major Shareholders Kimlun Sdn Bhd ("KLSB") Scudai Development Sdn Bhd ("SD") Provision of construction services by KLSB to SD for construction of buildings and infrastructure 1,869 Pang Tin @ Pang Yon Tin^, his spouse and children collectively hold 90% interest in SD.
 Pang Khang Hau holds 7.5% interest in SD.
-Pang Chew Ngo# is also deemed interested by virtue of her family relationship to Pang Tin @ Pang Yon Tin.
-Phin Sdn Bhd ("Phin") is deemed interested by virtue of Pang Tin @ Pang Yon Tin's interest in Phin ∞ pursuant to Section 8 of the CA 2016.
-KLSB and SPC Industries Sdn Bhd ("SPC") JB Enterprise Sdn Bhd ("JBE") Rental of shophouses of up to 3,000 square feet at Jalan Panglima 2, Taman Dawani, 81400 Senai, Johor from JBE 7 Pang Tin @ Pang Yon Tin^ and his spouse collectively hold 100% interest in JBE.
-Pang Khang Hau and Pang Chew Ngo# are also deemed interested by virtue of their family relationship to Pang Tin @ Pang Yon Tin.
-Phin is deemed interested by virtue of Pang Tin @ Pang Yon Tin's interest in Phin ∞ pursuant to Section 8 of the CA 2016.
-SPC Sri Pulai Realty Sdn Bhd ("SPR") Rental of land (up to 1,145,000 square feet) with casting yard (27,900 square feet) along Jalan Pontian, 81150 Ulu Choh, Johor Bahru, Johor from SPR 723 Phang Piow @ Pang Choo Ing and his spouse collectively hold 100% interest in SPR.
-Pang Tin @ Pang Yon Tin^ and Pang Chew Ngo# are deemed interested by virtue of their family relationship to Phang Piow@ Pang Choo Ing.
-Phin is deemed interested by virtue of Pang Tin @ Pang Yon Tin's interest in Phin ∞ pursuant to Section 8 of the CA 2016.
-SPC Properties Watch Sdn Bhd ("PWSB") Rental of vacant land (1,467,000 square feet) along Jalan Pontian, 81150 Ulu Choh, Johor Bahru, Johor from PWSB 901 Pang Tin @ Pang Yon Tin^ and his spouse collectively hold 100% interest in PWSB.
-Pang Khang Hau and Pang Chew Ngo# are also deemed interested by virtue of their family relationship to Pang Tin @ Pang Yon Tin.
-Phin is deemed interested by virtue of Pang Tin @ Pang Yon Tin's interest in Phin ∞ pursuant to Section 8 of the CA 2016.
+Pang Chew Ngo [#] is also deemed interested by virtue of her family relationship to Pang Tin @ Pang Yon Tin.
+Phin Sdn Bhd ("Phin") is deemed interested by virtue of Pang Tin @ Pang Yon Tin's interest in Phin [∞] pursuant to Section 8 of the CA 2016.
+KLSB and SPC Industries Sdn Bhd d SPC Sdn Bhd up to 3,000 square feet a Jalan Panglima 2, Tamar Dawani, 81400 Senai, Joho up to 3,000 square feet at Jalan Panglima 2, Taman 7 Pang Tin @ Pang Yon Tin^ and his spouse collectively hold 100% interest in JBE. ("SPC") Pang Khang Hau and Pang Chew Ngo# are also deemed interested by virtue of their family relationship to Pang Tin @ Pang Yon Tin.
+Phin is deemed interested by virtue of Pang Tin @ Pang Yon Tin's interest in Phin [®] pursuant to Section 8 of the CA 2016.
+SPC Sri Pulai Realty Sdn Bhd ("SPR") Rental of land (up to 1,145,000 square feet) with casting yard (27,900 square feet) along Jalan 723 Phang Piow @ Pang Choo Ing and his spouse collectively hold 100% interest in SPR.
+Pontian, 81150 Ulu Choh, Johor Bahru, Johor from SPR Pang Tin @ Pang Yon Tin^ and Pang Chew Ngo# are deemed interested by virtue of their family relationship to Phang Piow @ Pang Choo Ing.
+Phin is deemed interested by virtue of Pang Tin @ Pang Yon Tin's interest in Phin [®] pursuant to Section 8 of the CA 2016.